-This insurance premium is no small thing.
-If you have less than ten percent down payment, it’s four percent of your purchase price!
+This insurance premium thing is no small thing.
+If you have less than a ten percent down payment, it’s four percent of your purchase price!
 So if you buy a condo for $500,000 and you put down $25,000 – you will pay $20,000 in one time insurance!

 This gets added to your mortgage loan so in fact you would start out with a mortgage of $495,000 against a home with a market value of $500,000.
 Yes, you can see why this is risky.

 On top of the insurance cost, you also pay PST on the premium, and that comes from your own pocket, and is not included in the mortgage.
 At 8%, that is another $1,600 added to your closing costs.

 Here is a link to CMHC’s insurance premium tables